Human Genome Project: Ethical, legal, and social issues

 At the onset of the Human Genome Project, several ethical, legal, and social concerns were raised in regard to how increased knowledge of the human genome could be used to discriminate against people.
 One of the main concerns of most individuals was the fear that both employers and health insurance companies would refuse to hire individuals or refuse to provide insurance to people because of a health concern indicated by someone's genes.
 In 1996, the United States passed the Health Insurance Portability and Accountability Act (HIPAA), which protects against the unauthorized and non-consensual release of individually identifiable health information to any entity not actively engaged in the provision of healthcare services to a patient.

 Along with identifying all of the approximately 20,000–25,000 genes in the human genome (estimated at between 80,000 and 140,000 at the start of the project), the Human Genome Project also sought to address the ethical, legal, and social issues that were created by the onset of the project.
 For that, the Ethical, Legal, and Social Implications (ELSI) program was founded in 1990.
 Five percent of the annual budget was allocated to address the ELSI arising from the project.
 This budget started at approximately $1.57 million in the year 1990, but increased to approximately $18 million in the year 2014.

-Whilst the project may offer significant benefits to medicine and scientific research, some authors have emphasized the need to address the potential social consequences of mapping the human genome.
+While the project may offer significant benefits to medicine and scientific research, some authors have emphasized the need to address the potential social consequences of mapping the human genome.
 Historian of science Hans-Jörg Rheinberger wrote that "the prospect of 'molecularizing' diseases and their possible cure will have a profound impact on what patients expect from medical help, and on a new generation of doctors' perception of illness."

+In July 2024, an investigation by Undark Magazine and co-published with STAT News revealed for the first time several ethical lapses by the scientists spearheading the Human Genome Project.
+Chief among these was the use of roughly 75 percent of a single donor's DNA in the construction of the reference genome, despite informed consent forms, provided to each of the 20 anonymous donors participating, that indicated no more than 10 percent of any one donor's DNA would be used.
+About 10 percent of the reference genome belonged to one of the project's lead scientists, Pieter De Jong.